 After you have a list of your needs, you can begin looking at the quality and cost of the programs.
 You want to ensure that you choose a program that you can afford, but you also need to ensure that you locate one that has trained, licensed staff and a program with a high success rate.

 Here are some questions that you may want to ask about various programs:

-Generally, some services in the program will be covered.
+Generally, some services in the alcohol rehab program will be covered.
 It will depend on your individual health plan and the program that you choose to know exactly how much money you will be paying out of your pocket.
-Keep in mind that your insurance company will only pay for medically necessary services.
+Keep in mind your insurance company will only pay for medically necessary services.
 To determine what is medically necessary, the insurer will look at your individual case and determine the type of treatment for which you qualify.
 They will take notes from your health care provider into consideration.

 Mental health care in hospitals is covered by Medicare Part A and includes alcohol use disorder (AUD) treatment.
 Outpatient services for AUD are covered by Medicare Part B.

 Ultimately, you should call your insurer and ask them what is covered.
 Specifically, ask about the following:

 - Services that your particular plan covers (inpatient/outpatient rehab, detox, etc.)

 - How they decide what will be covered